 The Advocate General of the European Court recently issued an opinion in a case referred by the French court regarding distribution of Pierre Fabre cosmetics.
 In its agreements for the distribution of its Avène, Klorane, Galénic and Ducray brands, Pierre Fabre had included a clause banning its distributors from selling on the internet.

-The Opinion of the Advocate General (click to access the English and French versions) is interesting in that it takes a somewhat more flexible approach to an absolute ban on internet selling in a selective distribution agreement than might otherwise have been expected.
+The Opinion of the Advocate General is interesting in that it takes a somewhat more flexible approach to an absolute ban on internet selling in a selective distribution agreement than might otherwise have been expected.
 In particular:

 - The French Court had been concerned that a ban on internet selling would constitute a “hardcore restriction” – in particular, because it seemed to constitute a restriction on active or passive sales to end users in a selective distribution system.
 The Advocate General underlined that the concept of a “hardcore restriction” is not derived from the Treaty, or even from the Vertical Restraints Block Exemption, but from the Commission’s Guidelines on Vertical Restraints.
 Whilst, after examination of the agreement, including its economic and legal context, such a restriction might be found to constitute a restriction on competition by object, an individual examination of the agreement would always be required.
 In other words, the concept of a “hardcore” restriction is not strictly part of European law, and a restriction which has been classified by the Commission as a hardcore restriction needs to be examined like any other.